Lantana: Ecology

 Lantanas are useful as honey plants, and Spanish flag (L. camara), L. lilacina and L. trifolia are sometimes planted for this purpose, or in butterfly gardening.
 Butterflies which are attracted to lantana flowers are most notably Papilioninae (swallowtail and birdwing butterflies).
 Hesperiidae (skippers) and certain brush-footed butterflies (namely Danainae and Heliconiinae), as well as some Pieridae (e.g. cloudless sulphur, Phoebis sennae), Lycaenidae (e.g. the aforementioned lantana scrub-hairstreak), and Nymphalidae (e.g. Greta oto) also like to visit the plants' flowers.
 Consequently, as total eradication of Lantana seems often impossible, it may in many cases be better to simply remove plants with immature (green) fruit to prevent them from spreading.

 Lantana can be used in butterfly gardening.

 Some weaverbirds such as the black-throated weaver (Ploceus benghalensis) and the streaked weaver (P. manyar) highly value Lantana flowers for decorating their nests.
 An ability to procure spectacular and innovative decorations appears to be desired by females, and consequently is an indicator of the males' fitness.

 In Australia it has been found that removing Lantana from urban greenspaces can have negative impacts on bird diversity locally, as it provides refuge for species like the superb fairy (Malurus cyaneus) and silvereye (Zosterops lateralis) in the absence of native plant equivalents.
-There seems to be a density threshold in which too much Lantana (thus homogeneity in vegetation cover) can lead to a decrease in bird species richness or abundance.
+There seems to be a density threshold at which too much Lantana (thus homogeneity in vegetation cover) can lead to a decrease in bird species richness or abundance.

 Ceratobasidium cornigerum is a higher fungus which parasitizes Lantana among other plants.
 The sweet potato whitefly (Bemisia tabaci) is a common greenhouse pest and is often distributed with infested lantanas.

 Lantana species, especially L. camara, contain pentacyclic triterpenoids that cause hepatotoxicity and photosensitivity when ingested by grazing animals such as sheep, goats, bovines, and horses.
 This has led to widespread livestock loss in the United States, South Africa, India, Mexico, and Australia.